Layout

 Entrance and exit motion

-When the Modal is launched, the overlay fades in from 0% to 100% opacity (transitions) and the Modal panel slides upward from the centre of the screen (transforms:translate the x or y axis).
+When the user launches the modal, the overlay fades in from 0% to 100% opacity (transitions) and the modal panel slides upward from the centre of the screen (transforms:translate the x or y axis).
+When the user dismisses the modal, the same animation occurs in reverse.

 Triggering and closing the modal